-The Veterans Time Trials Association (VTTA) was formed in 1943 and has approximately 3000 members in its 16 regional groups.
-The VTTA promotes around 100 time trial events a year with preferential entry for its members, who are also eligible for the VTTA’s national championships, season-long competitions and individual performance awards.
-The regional groups also run their own awards and competitions.
-There are also national and regional records at all distances and ages.
+The VTTA was formed in 1943 and has approximately 2600 members in its 16 regional groups.
+It promotes around 100 time trial events a year with preferential entry for its members, who are also eligible for the VTTA’s National Championships, season-long competitions and individual performance awards.
+The regional groups also run their own awards and competitions, and there are national and regional age records for all distances.

-If you want to find out more, you can visit the VTTA website www.vtta.org.uk.
+To find out more, visit the VTTA website www.vtta.org.uk.
 There you can find the regional group that covers your area and apply online.
 You can also see details of the various events and competitions and other helpful information.